whatyouhide/whatyouhide.github.io/_posts/2015-06-05-tokenizing-and-parsing-in-elixir-using-leex-and-yecc.md

 Rootsymbol list.
 ```

-In order to be understood by `yecc`, tokens have to have a specific forn: they have to be **two- or three-element tuples**.
+To be understood by `yecc`, tokens have to have a specific form: they have to be **two- or three-element tuples**.

 The first element of the tuple has to be an atom with the name of the tokens: this is the name of the terminal categories we've been using since the beginning.
 For example, when we write `atom` in the `elem -> atom.` rule, the parser expects a token in the form of `{:atom, ...}`.
-The second element has to be the line of the token in the original string (used by `yecc` in order to give meaningful error messages).
+The second element has to be the line of the token in the original string (used by `yecc` to give meaningful error messages).
 The third element can be the "content" of the token (e.g., if the token is an `:integer` the third element of the tuple can be its value).
 If the token is a "singleton" (e.g., only a value exists for that token), the third element can be discarded in favour of a two-element tuple: this is the case of `','`, `'['`, and `']'`.

 In the lexer we didn't associate a line with the tokens.
 We can do that using the `TokenLine` variable made available by `leex` (like `TokenChars`).